ajavamind/3D-Camera-Photobooth/README.md

 ## Feature Enhancements

-I may add some of these new features when time permits:
+I may add some of these new features as time permits:

 1. Image Processor filter for green screen for background replacement
 2. Camera click and Buzzer button sound generation
-3. Crop images for 8x9 aspect ratio.
-This aspect ratio will give a larger image when printing 4x6 cards for stereoscope viewing.
+3. Crop images for 8x9 aspect ratio for printing stereo cards using a 4x6 printer.
+This aspect ratio will provide a larger image for prints viewed with a stereoscope or using the [free viewing technique](https://stereoscopy.blog/2022/03/11/learning-to-free-view-see-stereoscopic-images-with-the-naked-eye/).
 4. Use twin 2D web cameras instead of a 3D camera.
-Camera left and right image synchronization will not be as good as a 3D camera.
+Camera left and right image synchronization will not be as good as a synchronized twin lens 3D camera.
-5. Incorporate OpenCV image processing filters.
+5. Incorporate OpenCV - [Open Computer Vision](https://opencv.org/) image processing filters.
-6. Video storage
+6. Video storage to get a 10 second video clip in 3D
 7. Anaglyph only mode for capturing four photos into a collage during a countdown sequence